Societal and cultural aspects of autism: Autism Acceptance Project

 In 2006 the Autism Acceptance Project was founded by Estée Klar, the mother of an autistic child, with help from an autistic advisory and board.
 The project's mission statement is, "The Autism Acceptance Project is dedicated to promoting acceptance of and accommodations for autistic people in society."
 The project is primarily supported by autistic people and their supporters.
 The goal is to create a positive perspective of autism and to accept autism as a part of life with its trials and tribulations.
 The project is also working to enable autistic people to gain the right to advocate for themselves (along with their supporters) in all policy decision formats from government to a general committee.
 By providing an abundance of resources, the project is able to reach a multitude of audiences using a Web site along with lectures and exhibitions.

 Autism Acceptance Day

 In 2011, the first Autism Acceptance Day celebrations were organized by Paula Durbin Westby, as a response to traditional "Autism Awareness" campaigns which the Autistic community found harmful and insufficient.
 Autism Acceptance Day is now held every April.
-"Awareness" focuses on informing others of the existence of autism while "acceptance" pushes towards validating and honoring the autism community.
+"Awareness" focuses on informing others of the existence of autism while "acceptance" pushes towards validating and honoring the autistic community.
 By providing tools and educational material, people are encouraged to embrace the challenges autistic people face and celebrate their strengths.
-Rather than making autism into a crippling disability, acceptance integrates those on the autistic spectrum into everyday society.
+Rather than making autism into a crippling disability, acceptance integrates autistic people into everyday society.
 Instead of encouraging people to wear blue as Autism Awareness Day does, Autism Acceptance Day encourages people to wear red.